Women's Champions League round 2: Arsenal, Benfica, Juventus, Paris, Real Madrid through

 - Vivianne Miedema returned to the Netherlands to score and take 2007 winners Arsenal past Ajax.

-- Debutants KuPS came from two behind on aggregate at St. Pölten to force extra time but with two minutes left Mateja Zver scored her second of the night, and third of the tie, to earn Austria's its first group berth.
+- Debutants KuPS came from two behind on aggregate at St. Pölten to force extra time but with two minutes left Mateja Zver scored her second goal of the night, and third of the tie, to earn Austria its first group appearance.

 - Zürich comfortably ended the record-equalling 20th campaign of Sarajevo, Seraina Piubel scoring twice on the night.